 See, the monkey bread is pretty ugly.
 I tried to get a picture of the sides after they cut open, but my camera didn’t want to focus on them.

 Monkey BreadPrint Pin It Rate

 - 1 cup light brown sugar packed

 - 1/2 cup granulated sugar

 - Preheat the oven to 350 degrees.

 - In a small saucepan, add in butter and brown sugar.
 Let the butter melt over medium heat and whisk together with the brown sugar.
-Keep whisking the brown sugar and butter until the brown sugar doesn’t look grainy anymore.
-It took my mixture about 6-7 minutes.
+Keep whisking the brown sugar and butter until the brown sugar doesn't look grainy anymore.
+It took the mixture about 6-7 minutes.